roocs/rook/docs/source/dataset_processing_flow.rst

        | RunOperation
    )

-The important boundary is that catalog planning decides *what should happen*, while operation execution decides *how to run the selected operation*.
+The important boundary is that request resolution decides *what should happen*, while operation execution decides *how to run the selected operation*.